mveres01/multi-contact-grasping/README.md

 _path/to/vrep/V-REP_PRO_EDU/programming/remoteApiBindings/python/python/_ to _./lib_.
 You will also need to copy the following library (use the 32/64-bit version depending on what version of V-REP you've downloaded):
   * __windows__: path/to/vrep/V-REP_PRO_EDU/programming/remoteApiBindings/lib/lib/64Bit/remoteApi.dll
   * __linux__: path/to/vrep/V-REP_PRO_EDU/programming/remoteApiBindings/lib/lib/64Bit/remoteApi.so

-* Download and place meshes into the ./data/meshes folder.
-A sample mesh (cube.stl) has been provided.

 # Collect Grasping Experience
 Open _./scenes/grasp_scene.ttt_ in V-REP. You should see a table, a few walls, and a Barrett Hand.